We're an affiliate.

 Active Noise Cancellation (ANC)

-The history of Noise Cancellation takes us back to 1933 when a doctor of philosophy, Paul Lueg from Germany submitted a patent of implementing phase-advanced waves (Sound Waves) to cancel sinusoidal tones (Outside Noise) in ducts and using inverse polarity which eliminates the noise around the loudspeaker.
+The history of Noise Cancellation takes us back to 1933 when a doctor of philosophy, Paul Lueg from Germany submitted a patent for implementing phase-advanced waves (Sound Waves) to cancel sinusoidal tones (Outside Noise) in ducts and using inverse polarity which eliminates the noise around the loudspeaker.

-In the 1950s, Harry Olsen came up with how ANC can be actually practiced in real-life.
+In the 1950s, Harry Olsen came up with how ANC can be actually practiced in real life.